josmar-crwdstffng/angular/aio/content/guide/router-reference.md

 ## Configuration

 A routed Angular application has one singleton instance of the `Router` service.
-When the browser's URL changes, that router looks for a corresponding `Route` from which it can determine the component to display.
+When the URL of the browser changes, that router looks for a corresponding `Route` from which it can determine the component to display.

 A router has no routes until you configure it.
-The following example creates five route definitions, configures the router via the `RouterModule.forRoot()` method, and adds the result to the `AppModule`'s `imports` array.
+The following example creates five route definitions, configures the router via the `RouterModule.forRoot()` method, and adds the result to the `imports` array of the `AppModule`.

 <code-example header="src/app/app.module.ts (excerpt)" path="router/src/app/app.module.0.ts"></code-example>